Closed Captioning VS Subtitles: Differences & When to Use Them

 3. Check your Subtitles

 Whichever option you choose, you can then check your subtitles for any possible errors.
-We enable easy editing, be it for the timing, the color, the font, the size or the text itself.
+We enable easy editing, be it for the timing, the color, the subtitle font, the size or the text itself.

 4. Customize your video (Optional)